Armadillosuchus: Description

 The fossil specimen of Armadillosuchus is not complete, but thanks to the protective armour plating much of it has been reasonably well preserved.
-The skull is robust and slightly flatted, tho maintaining the overall oreinirostral form typical for Notosuchians.
+The skull is robust and slightly flattened, though maintaining the overall oreinirostral form typical for Notosuchians.
 While the snout is relatively longer and wider compared to Adamantinasuchus and Sphagesaurus, it is still rather short.
 Like in other sphagesaurids, the teeth show a wide variety of morphologies, different from the uniform homodont dentition of most crocodyliforms.
 These tooth morphologies include curved caniniforms, protruding front teeth that resembled incisors and conical molariform teeth with shearing edges filling the remainder of its mouth.
 Each premaxilla only contained two to three teeth, with the second pair being the aforementioned caniniforms that greatly exceed the first pair in size.
 Further back on the upper jaw the teeth are distinctly asymmetrical, with the outer edge being relatively smooth while the side facing inward is marked by a ridge covered in a series of tubercles.
 The lower jaw is notably narrower than the upper and the first pair of dentary teeth is directed forward like in Adamantinasuchus and Mariliasuchus.
 The fourth tooth in the lower jaw shows flattened sides and a keel directed towards the front, while further back in the jaw the dentition more closely matches that of the posterior upper jaw.
 However, a key difference here is that the tubercle-lined keel faces outwards rather than inwards.

 The ribs of Armadillosuchus show signs of having undergone pachyostosis, meaning that they are thickened.
 The limbs were elongated like in other Notosuchians, but still relatively short compared with other sphagesaurids, with the humerus being much more robust than in Caipirasuchus.
 In Armadillosuchus, the widest point of the humerus measures about half of the bones maximum length.
 The shoulder blade was also stout with its height and width being roughly equal to one another.

 Among sphagesaurids, Armadillosuchus is classed among the large-bodied forms with a skull length around 300 mm, nearly twice that of the smaller members of the family (such as Yacarerani and Adamantinasuchus).
 Armadillosuchus may have reached a total body length of up to 2 m.